 2) Ritual is seen as an essential counterpart to meditation; they complement each other in many ways.
 For example, whereas zazen cultivates our independence and our individual responsibility, in ritual the emphasis is more on our dependency on the Buddhas and ancestors for their instruction and also on our interdependency with all sentient beings.
 This corresponds with the basic tenet of Mahayana Buddhism that we all can realize buddhahood but need the help and vision of the bodhisattvas.
 Looking at it from another angle, we could also say that in zazen we are in a prime position to receive Buddha wisdom, whereas in ritual we have an opportunity to give back freely.
 At Zen River, besides daily morning services there are also midday and evening services during Ango training periods and sesshin.
 In these services all participants play an active role, and over time learn to take on various positions.
 Fusatsu (atonement ceremony) and Segaki (ceremony for hungry ghosts) are held regularly while others including Jukai (lay ordination), Tokudo (monk ordination), weddings and funerals are performed whenever the need arises.
 Oryoki (formal meals in the zendo) is practiced during retreats.
 These ceremonial activities allow us to diverge from standard behavioral norms and to communicate a deep sense of interconnectedness in a time-tested choreography.
 In that sense they also serve as active group meditations and as a counterbalance to the stillness and solitude of zazen.
 Moreover, these ancient rituals can give us cues on how to move through life, as ordinary activities — like getting up in the morning, eating breakfast, washing up, parking the car, saying hello and shaking hands — can all be seen as ritual.

 3) The study of Buddhist texts is primarily geared towards discovering how the scriptures of the various time periods can help us wake up to our innate wisdom.
 In combination with actual meditation training with a living teacher, the words of the old masters start to resonate on ever deeper levels and also serve as a testing device for true understanding.
 On Wednesday nights during the regular daily schedule and on every day during sesshin, Tenkei Roshi gives Teisho (a live presentation of dharma) often using for inspiration a koan, a short text by Dogen Zenji (like chapters from Eihei Koroku) or other examples of dharma literature.
 And while a growing library gives ample opportunity for individual reading, there are various weekly study groups.
 In one that meets every Sunday morning, a classic Buddhist text is read one chapter at a time and discussed in the light of its practical application.
 The emphasis is on works by Dogen Zenji (mostly Shobogenzo in various English translations), with commentaries by modern masters if available.
 On Monday nights the River of Zen group studies excerpts of texts in a historical sequence, from the early Indian sutras to the Chinese koans, the Japanese literature, and works of contemporary teachers.
-The Right Speech group, held on Tuesday afternoons, allows students to verbally present their understanding on a particular subject.
+The Right Speech group, held on Wednesday evenings, allows students to verbally present their understanding on a particular subject.
 Sometimes the subject is chosen beforehand, for example certain chapters of the Nikayas, the Lotus or other sutras, and sometimes Tenkei Roshi spontaneously raises an issue that suits the occasion.
 Either way, it provides opportunities for everyone to practice speaking up and to learn how to express the dharma in live words.